mryigitsen/COMP2012H-4PChess/README.md

 # FOUR PLAYER CHESS GAME

 ### DISCLAIMER
 As our team mainly used Apple devices to develop this app, we weren't able to test the code on a Windows device.
-As a result, the graphics and the text might not be fully shown on a Windows machine.
+As a result, the graphics and the texts might not be fully shown on a Windows machine.

+Similarly, we weren't able to achieve resizeability, so we suggest playing around with the computer's resolution settings for the optimal view.

 We highly suggest you to use an Apple device (Intel or Apple Silicon doesn't matter) to ensure maximum performance.